MichaelLeachim/____testTaskMagetic/README.md

 * Data rendering unit   (will render downloaded data according to the spec)
 * Live rendering unit   (will render downloaded data and maintain search on it)

+Test task uses the following OSS libraries:

+* Pytest
+* Requests
+* PureCSS/WireframeCSS
+* Pystache
+* Flask
+* Fire

+This task uses DI and tests are done via mocking downloader (in order to not to hit Google too much)

 ## How to install

 ### Set up virtualenv and install requirements